-The École Normale Supérieur, Université Pierre, École Polytechnique, et Marie Curie UPMC, University of Paris Sud, ESPCI ParisTech, École Normale, HEC, Supérieure de Lyon, Sorbonne Paris Cité are some examples.
+The École Normale Supérieur, Université Pierre, École Polytechnique, Marie Curie UPMC, University of Paris Sud, ESPCI ParisTech, École Normale, HEC, Supérieure de Lyon, Sorbonne Paris Cité are some examples.

 3. International Connections and Relations

-It is one of the official working languages of many international institutions such as UN, UNESCO, NATO, WHO, UNHCR, UNCTAD, ECOSOC, Red Cross, EEC, UNICEF, International Labour Bureau and many international courts.
+It is one of the official working languages of many international institutions such as the UN, NATO, UNESCO, WHO, UNHCR, UNCTAD, ECOSOC, Red Cross, EEC, UNICEF, International Labour Bureau, and many international courts.

 Fluency in French is essential for anyone considering a career in an international organization.
 It is regarded as the language of diplomacy.